Roxboro, North Carolina: History

 Roxboro is named after a town in Scotland, Roxburgh.
 Although spelled differently, they are pronounced the same.
 Prior to the official adoption of the name Roxboro, the community was known as "Mocassin Gap".
 The city of Roxboro was incorporated on January 9, 1855, and remains the only municipality in Person County.

 The Holloway-Jones-Day House, House on Wagstaff Farm, James A. and Laura Thompson Long House, Merritt-Winstead House, Person County Courthouse, Roxboro Commercial Historic District, Roxboro Cotton Mill, and Roxboro Male Academy and Methodist Parsonage are listed on the National Register of Historic Places.
+The Governor William W. and Musette Satterfield Kitchin House is the main building of the Person County Museum of History.

 On July 7, 1920, Red Roach was lynched in downtown Roxboro.

 On August 15, 1941, a mob of 500 attempted to lynch Cy Winstead, a 22-year-old Black man, who was accused of raping a white woman and was being held at the Person County court house.
 The mob was held off with tear gas by local authorities led by Sheriff M. T. Clayton until Winstead could be safely transferred to the state prison in Raleigh.
 No injuries were reported.

 Ten men were indicted for the attempted lynching on October 16, 1941, on inciting to riot and "unlawful assembly for unlawful purpose".
 To local shock, five of the men were found guilty.
 A jury acquitted them of the more serious charge of inciting to riot, but found them guilty of unlawful assembly.
 They received prison terms ranging from 12 to 18 months.
 Winstead himself later pleaded guilty to assault with intent to commit rape and was sentenced to two and a half years to five years in prison.